elucian/bee/syntax/overview.md

 **Notes:**
 * Only integer part of a number is used in conversion;
 * Fraction is truncated before conversion to logic type;
-* A string that contains "Yes" "yes", "True", "true", "T" or "t" or "1" convert to: 1
+* A string that contains "Yes" "yes", "True", "true", "T" or "t" or "1" convert to: $T
-* A string that contains "No", "no", "False", "true", "F" or "f" or "0" convert to: 0
+* A string that contains "No", "no", "False", "true", "F" or "f" or "0" convert to: $F

 ## Reference

-In Bee all values and composite types are references except native types.
+In Bee all values and composite types are references to native types.

 **modify**